-In recent years, companies have really woken up to the fact that they can compete more effectively by analyzing their customer data.
-However, the truth is marketing teams often struggle to gain customer insights from what can seem like an ever-growing range of available data
+In recent years, companies have really woken up to the fact that they can compete more effectively by analysing their customer data.
+However, the truth is marketing teams often struggle to gain customer insights from what can seem like an ever-growing range of available data.

 Frustrations arise when external factors come into play.
 Perhaps the implementation is dominated by an IT department, or GDPR has prompted privacy concerns, or maybe the team started collecting data without a proper definition of the objectives.
 The important message is don’t give up.

 Getting value from your customer data is possible when you focus on the impact of your efforts.
 Let’s look at the two main types of value creation and it will soon fall into place: